Feriixu/remoteit-api-wrapper-rs/README.md

 Which one you want to use depends on your use case.
 If you are writing a CLI tool or a small script, you might want to use the blocking version.
 If you are writing a server or a GUI application, you might want to use the async version.

 The developer API is pretty much the same for both versions, so you can switch between them easily.
+The async versions of the API functions have the same name as the blocking version, with `_async` appended to the end.

+---

-## Providing Credentials
+## Obtaining Remote.it Credentials

 You can get your credentials here: https://app.remote.it/#/account/accessKey.
 _Note: You need to have a Remote.it account to get the credentials._